juanca/blog/README.md

 };
 ```

-In addition, default values can be specified.
+In addition, default values can be specified for optional properties.
 This is more straightforward and less error-prone than defaulting the values in ternary-like expressions.

 ```